-- 7.7.
-By the end of primary school, pupils will know: - 7.7.1.
-How to recognise early signs of physical illness, such as weight loss or unexplained changes to the body. - 7.7.2.
-About safe and unsafe exposure to the sun, and how to reduce the risk of sun damage, including skin cancer. - 7.7.3.
-The importance of sufficient good-quality sleep for good health, and that a lack of sleep can affect weight, mood and ability to learn.
+- 7.7.1.How to recognise early signs of physical illness, such as weight loss or unexplained changes to the body. - 7.7.2.
+About safe and unsafe exposure to the sun, and how to reduce the risk of sun damage, including skin cancer. - 7.7.3.The importance of sufficient good-quality sleep for good health, and that a lack of sleep can affect weight, mood and ability to learn. - 7.7.4.

-- 7.7.4.
 About dental health and the benefits of good oral hygiene and dental flossing, including regular check-ups at the dentist. - 7.7.5.
 About personal hygiene and germs including bacteria and viruses, how they are spread and treated, and the importance of hand washing. - 7.7.6.
 The facts and science relating to immunisation and vaccination.